 Well, as we heard from these so-called fact witnesses over these past few weeks, and I say so-called because none of them provided a lot of facts.

-That was Ambassador Sonlin, but they there weren't a lot of specific facts that we already didn't know because we all got the transcript too.
+But there weren't a lot of specific facts that we already didn't know because we all got the transcript too.

-Uh, and we we completely agree with what the White House counsel's done here because one, even if these were other kind of witnesses, the fact that we're you know less than three days away and don't even know who they are.
+So, I mean, yes, they were fact witnesses, but putting that aside, these law professors, I mean, I think Pat Cipollone, the White House counsel, and of course, I'm on the president's outside legal team, and we completely agree with what the White House counsel has done here because, one, even if these were other kinds of witnesses, the fact that we're less than three days away and don't even know who they are, let's say they were fact witnesses.

 You wouldn't do that.

-and it is it has also failed uh consistently each time it has been used against a president of the United States, and it so it failed when the House impeached Johnson, it failed when the House impeached President Clinton.
+And it has also failed consistently each time it has been used against a president of the United States.

-So I mean there hasn't been like a long record of successfully actually finding presidents guilty and throwing them out of office by using this process, which is exactly what the founders intended.
+So, I mean, there hasn't been like a long record of successfully actually finding presidents guilty and throwing them out of office by using this process, which is exactly what the founders intended.

 It should be very difficult.